krathalan/apparmor-profiles/README.md

 These profiles strive to be at least ~95% functional with zero audit log warnings under proper behavior.
 Functionality is not ignored; rather sometimes it's blocked in the interest of security.
 See notes about profiles such as discord below, or click [here](#discord).
 If functionality is not explicitly blocked, then it's probably a bug in the profile and should be fixed.
 Create an issue.

 ## Abstractions
-Many profiles for GUI applications (like Firefox, KeepassXC, Lollypop etc.) require access to common files, like icons, themes, fonts, and so on.
-To ease the burden of maintenance and to reduce policy error, these rules have been put into an abstraction.
-Move the `krathalans-common-gui` file in the `abstractions/` folder in this repository to `/etc/apparmor.d/abstractions/` and `sudo systemctl reload apparmor.service`.
+Many profiles require access to common files, like icons, themes, fonts, and so on.
+To ease the burden of maintenance and to reduce policy error, many rules have been put into abstractions.
+Copy the files in the `abstractions/` folder in this repository to `/etc/apparmor.d/abstractions/` and `sudo systemctl reload apparmor.service`.

-Many profiles for GUI applications WILL NOT WORK if you do not have this abstraction loaded.
+Many profiles WILL NOT WORK if you do not have abstractions loaded.

-Some profiles require the `krathalans-hardening` abstraction.

-Additionally, Firefox and mpv require the `krathalans-graphics` abstraction to be in `/etc/apparmor.d/abstractions/` for hardware acceleration and hardware video decoding.
-See the NVIDIA section below if you own an NVIDIA card.

 ## Adding local changes
 To add local changes without changing the file provided by this repository, use local overrides.
 See `less /etc/apparmor.d/local/README` for more details.
 You can see examples of local overrides in the `local/` directory in this repository.